pydata/xarray/doc/user-guide/data-structures.rst

 ~~~~~~~~~~~~~~~~~~~~

 DataTree implements a simple inheritance mechanism.
 Coordinates and their
-associated indices are propagated from each node downward starting from the
+associated indices are propagated from downward starting from the root node to
-root node.
-Coordinate inheritance was inspired by the NetCDF-CF inherited
+all descendent nodes.
+Coordinate inheritance was inspired by the NetCDF-CF
-dimensions, but DataTree's inheritance is slightly stricter and easier to
+inherited dimensions, but DataTree's inheritance is slightly stricter yet
-reason about.
+easier to reason about.

 The constraint that this puts on a DataTree is that dimensions and indices that
-are inherited must be aligned with any child's existing dimension or index.
+are inherited must be aligned with any direct decendent node's existing
-This allows child nodes to use dimensions defined in ancestor nodes, without
+dimension or index.
+This allows decendents to use dimensions defined in
-duplicating that information, but on the flip side if a dimension dimname is
+ancestor nodes, without duplicating that information.
+But as a consequence, if
-defined in on a node and that same dimname dimension in one of it's ancestors,
+a dimension dimension-name is defined in on a node and that same dimension-name
-they must align (have the same index and size).
+exists in one of its ancestors, they must align (have the same index and
+size).

 Some examples:

 .. ipython:: python

     # Set up coordinates
-    times = xr.DataArray(data=["2022-01", "2023-01"], dims="time")
+    time = xr.DataArray(data=["2022-01", "2023-01"], dims="time")
     stations = xr.DataArray(data=list("abcdef"), dims="station")
     lon = [-100, -80, -60]
     lat = [10, 20, 30]